35 Shaftesbury Street,

 By 1963, it was operated by Haggar’s Cinemas Ltd., and they are still listed as operators in the 1966 edition of Kine Yearbook, possible closing in late-1965.
 The exact closure date is not known, but from 1966 until the early-2010’s it was used by Branksome Pottery, to manufacture and sell their own special brand of porcelain tableware.

-In late-2016 work began to convert the Regal Cinema into flats which will include a 30-seat cinema (located in the former circle?).
-It re-opened at the end of May 2017 with a screening of “Casablanca”.
+In late-2016 work began to convert the Regal Cinema into flats which will include a 30-seat cinema (located in the former rear stalls).
+It re-opened on 30th June 2017 with a screening of “Casablanca”.

 Just login to your account and subscribe to this theater